The Municipal Assistance Program

 The Climate Corps Municipal Assistance Program is designed to provide assistance to Connecticut communities wishing to plan for climate change but challenged by lack of resources.
-During the spring of each year, Climate Corps students will work with Sea Grant and CLEAR to partner with selected communities on a range of tasks in support of climate adaptation.
-There is no charge for the Municipal Assistance Program, but interested communities must demonstrate a commitment to the partnership in their application (see below).
+During the spring of each year, Climate Corps students will work with Sea Grant and CLEAR extension faculty to partner with selected communities on a range of tasks in support of climate adaptation.
+There is no charge for the Municipal Assistance Program, but interested communities must demonstrate a commitment to the partnership.

 How it Works

 - In the Fall semester students complete a course on climate change that focuses on New England and local impacts, and on the roles and challenges of local government in adapting to it. [view course syllabus]

 - The following Spring semester, students engage in an independent study "practicum" working with community leaders.
 The students are broken up into 3-student teams, supervised by CLEAR/Sea Grant educators, and decide on a useful and achievable list of tasks related to climate adaptation.
 Tasks can focus on assessment, mapping, planning, outreach, or other topics.
 Students are then broken into groups (usually of two or three) to work on these projects.

 How to Apply

 - This is a pilot program and the number of participating towns is limited.
 The Spring 2018 communities have been selected and are the City of Hartford and the towns of Old Lyme and Westbrook.
-Town officials or staff interested in participating in the program are encouraged to contact MAAP Coordinator Bruce Hyde, 860-345-5229 or Juliana Barrett, 860-486-4126.
+Town officials or staff interested in participating in the program are encouraged to contact Climate Corps faculty leaders Bruce Hyde, 860-345-5229 or Juliana Barrett, 860-486-4126.

 - Although this program is at no cost to the community, participating towns will be asked to demonstrate their commitment to working with the university and the Climate Corps students.
+The principal requirements:

 - Agreement to a meeting with the project team to discuss your needs and ideas, and develop a list of priority actions.